 PROMOTING GENDER EQUALITY IN RESEARCH

-In Lithuania there were limited initiatives for adopting or amending legislation that would significantly contribute to the institutional change in mainstreaming gender equality in science and research.
+Prior to 2020, there were very few initiatives to adopt or amend legislation that would significantly contribute to institutional change in mainstreaming gender equality in science and research.

-The Law on Equal Opportunities (Lietuvos Respublikos lygių galimybių įstatymas, 2003) defines discrimination on various grounds, including gender.
-Other provisions of the law set the duties for education and research institutions to follow the principles of equal opportunities in education.
+The Law on Equal Treatment (Lietuvos Respublikos lygių galimybių įstatymas, No. IX-1826 18 November 2003) aims “to ensure the implementation of the provisions of Article 29 of the Constitution of the Republic of Lithuania enshrining the equality of persons and prohibition against restrictions on human rights or extensions of privileges on grounds of sex, race, nationality, language, origin, social status, belief, convictions or views”.
+Other provisions require educational and research institutions to follow the principles of equal opportunities in education (as defined in the Law on Equal Opportunities).
 The prohibition of harassment and sexual harassment on the ground of gender (including other grounds as well) is also included.

 Other stimulatory initiatives

-The Office of the Ombudsperson for Equal Opportunities implements the Law on Equal Opportunities for Women and Men and the Law on Equal Opportunities.
-It investigates the individuals’ complaints on violation of the equal rights and equal treatment in the labour market, education and provision of goods and services.
-It is accountable to the Parliament of Lithuania (Seimas).
+Accountable to the Parliament of Lithuania (Seimas), the Office of the Ombudsperson for Equal Opportunities implements the Law on Equal Opportunities for Women and Men and the Law on Equal Opportunities.
+It investigates individuals’ complaints of violation of equal rights and equal treatment in the labour market, education and provision of goods and services.
+The Office provides extensive tools and training for implementing equal opportunities in organisations.
+It maintains the website “New Standards” (Nauji standartai), which encourages companies and organisations to commit to equal opportunities in the workplace.

 INITIATIVES FOR GENDER EQUALITY BY RESEARCH PERFORMING ORGANISATIONS